cisco/libacvp/README.md

 libacvp you may ./configure a special app used only for Step 2.
-This can be done by using --enable-offline and --enable-static when running ./configure and do not use --with-libcurl-dir or --with-libmurl-dir which will  minimize the library dependencies to libcrypto.so only(for the case of FOM testing).
+This can be done by using --enable-offline and --enable-static when running ./configure and do not use --with-libcurl-dir or --with-libmurl-dir which will  minimize the library dependencies.
+Note that openssl with FOM must also be built as static).

 For example:
 ```
+export FIPSLD_CC=gcc     (or whatever compiler is being used)
 ./configure --with-ssl-dir=<ciscossl install> --with-fom-dir=<fom install> --prefix=<libacvp install> --enable-static --enable-offline
 ```